A Compensation Guide for Your Property Management Virtual Assistant

 When mapping out a compensation plan for a virtual property management assistant, consider:

-- Create a bonus structure
+Creating a bonus structure

-- Make them feel part of the team
+Making them feel part of the team

-- Ask for feedback
+Asking for feedback

 How Does Salary Work For a Virtual Assistant?

-In most cases, virtual assistants are paid hourly.
+In most cases, virtual assistants are paid hourly as freelancers.
 They fill out an hourly time card and get paid for the hours they work (and that you approve).

-With VPM Solutions, employers can easily set an annual "salary" for VAs, broken down into hourly rates and paid through our system.
+With VPM Solutions, companies can easily set an annual "salary" for VAs, broken down into hourly rates and paid through our system.
 Your virtual assistant submits a timesheet each week, you review and approve the hours worked, then your VA receives payment through our platform.